tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 ## Investigate DataFlow

 Understand the [Efficient DataFlow](efficient-dataflow.html) tutorial, so you know what your DataFlow is doing.
-Then, make modifications and benchmark to understand what in the data pipeline is your bottleneck.
+Then, make modifications and benchmark your modifications to understand which part in the data pipeline is your bottleneck.
-Do __NOT__ look at training speed when you benchmark a DataFlow, only use the output of `TestDataSpeed`.
+Do __NOT__ look at training speed when you benchmark a DataFlow.
+Only look at the output of `TestDataSpeed`.

 A DataFlow could be blocked by CPU/disk/network/IPC bandwidth.
 Do __NOT__ optimize the DataFlow before knowing what it is blocked on.